ethanj360/cyclistic_bikes_case_study/README.md

 ---

 ## What I Learned
-This project strengthened my ability to work with large datasets, resolve real-world data quality issues, and translate behavioral insights into actionable business recommendations.
-I gained hands-on experience with SQL, Power BI, pivot tables, and stakeholder-focused analysis.
+This project allowed me to work with larger, messier datasets and solve real data quality and business issues.
+It was my first time building pivot tables at this scale and integrating SQL analysis into Power BI.
+On that note, it was also my first time using Power BI overall.
+In the end, I learned how to move from raw data to exploratory analysis, then into SQL and visualizations, and finally turn those insights into clear, business-focused recommendations.

 ---